 We loved the location- near the jungle, so with a green backdrop and on the beach.
 It was also a stone’s throw from the cultural village.
 Getting there from Kuching was easy- it’s a relatively short drive (we broke it up with a visit to the cat museum).

 The hotel was what made it for me, though.
-Here’s why we loved it:
+Here’s why:

 The staff were lovely- everyone who worked for the hotel went out of their way to be helpful and friendly, from reception, to security, to the waiters.
 Most importantly, they all made an effort to speak to Daisy.